-- AAOS 11th edition soft cover text - eBook, which includes digital textbook that can be used on or offline and interactive tools that can be used on computers, tablets and mobile devices including access to the audio text. - Narrated lectures that allow you to learn and review information at your own pace - Virtual simulations that allow you to perform skills and practice critical thinking in a virtual environment - Study Center which provides such interactive tools such as flashcards, course outlines videos and power points. - Assessments: quizzes and exams that will be used in the course to help prepare you for your mid-term and unit exams. - Analytics: actionable data to determine where to focus your study time and what to review.
+- eBook, which includes digital textbook that can be used on or offline and interactive tools that can be used on computers, tablets and mobile devices including access to the audio text. - Interactive lectures that are part of the required course work - Virtual simulations that allow you to perform skills and practice critical thinking in a virtual environment - Study Center which provides such interactive tools such as flashcards, course outlines videos and power points. - Assessments: quizzes and exams that will be used in the course to help prepare you for your unit exams and final exam. - Analytics: actionable data to determine where to focus your study time and what to review.
 This can help you decide how to prepare for assessments and which learning tools to utilize. - FISDAP Unit exams and Comprehensive exam: these exams are used not only as proctored/graded exams in the course, but also to prepare students for the National Registry Exam.
-These exams are useful not only for preparing students, but also for predicting their readiness for the National Registry Cognitive Exam. - FISDAP Scheduling for clinical rotations: Students can schedule their clinical rotations in the scheduling suite, allowing for real time scheduling and tracking of clinical internship completion
+These exams are useful not only for preparing students, but also for predicting readiness for the National Registry Cognitive Exam. - FISDAP Scheduling for clinical rotations: Students can schedule their clinical rotations in the scheduling suite, allowing for real time scheduling and tracking of clinical internship completion